DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 The room containing the Martikovs’ printing press is largely as described in <span class="citation">W20.
 Printing Press (p.
 179)</span>.
 However, the druid is a **druid assailant**, and is accompanied by three **vine blights** rather than two.
 The druid and blights attack the players on sight.

 > [!combat]- **Balancing the Printing Press**
-> This combat encounter is a **mild** combat encounter against a party of five 5th-level players, one CR 2 ally (Ireena Kolyana), and one CR 1/4 ally (swarm of ravens), and will consume approximately 10% of their total maximum hit points.
+> This combat encounter is a **bruising** combat encounter against a party of five 5th-level players, one CR 1 ally (Ireena Kolyana), and one CR 1/4 ally (swarm of ravens), and will consume approximately 22% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Reduce the number of vine blights to one.
 > * ***Four Players.*** Reduce the number of vine blights to two.